 Brush up with royalty at Windsor Castle

-While there’s little chance the Queen will invite you in for a Saturday afternoon tea, that doesn’t mean that you should leave Windsor Castle out of your London itinerary.
+While we’ve already surmised that there’s little chance the Queen will invite you in for a Saturday afternoon tea that doesn’t mean that you should leave Windsor Castle out of your London itinerary.
 Located less than an hour away from the city, Windsor Castle is one of the top day trips from London and a must for any history buffs—even if you’re not an avid royal-watcher!

 The castle’s history dates back to the 11th century when it was built by William the Conquerer.
 Over 39 monarchs have called Windsor Castle home, making this royal residence not just one of the best castles near London, but the oldest continuously inhabited palace on the entire European continent.